 Are there elephants in Phuket?
 Yes, during our trip to Phuket in Southern Thailand, we had the opportunity to visit the ethical Elephant Jungle Sanctuary Phuket.
 An ethical organisation aiming to rescue mistreated elephants throughout Thailand.
-So if you’re looking to ride elephants in Thailand then you will need to visit one of the rough camps, as me and the Phuket elephant sanctuary are against riding elephants!
+So if you’re looking to ride elephants in Thailand then you will need to visit one of the rough camps, as I and the Phuket Elephant sanctuary are against riding elephants!
 Elephants have made a massive impact on Thai culture over the years, however this hasn’t always been in the elephants best interest.
 Widespread abuse, poaching and deforestation has led to a decline in numbers and Asian elephants are now officially endangered species with is sad to hear.

 However, by visiting Elephant Jungle Sanctuary you will get to spend the day feeding, bathing and interacting with these magnificent giants as well as tucking into some buffet style traditional Thai food, whilst knowing your money is going to a good cause.
 The money raised from visits, volunteers, merchandise and donations is used to help rescue more elephants, purchasing food, veterinary care and infrastructure to allow this organisation to continue to grow and save more elephants.
 We got to visit this awesome Phuket tourist point whilst on our way to visit the awesome Phi Phi islands.

 Activities and Price of the elephant sanctuary in Phuket

 Morning or Afternoon Visit at the elephant sanctuary in Phuket– the price of the elephant sanctuary for an Adult = 2,500 Baht or Child 1,900 Baht